Memory deallocation error running MicroBooNE reconstruction

 BaselineMostProbAve is bad by itself or if it just triggers something else.

-#11 Updated by Gianluca Petrillo about 2 years ago
+#11 Updated by Gianluca Petrillo over 3 years ago

 - Assignee changed from Gianluca Petrillo to Tracy Usher

 greenlee_deallocate branch with some recommended changes (the bug fix mentioned above, and added constantness to input arguments of the tools).